vinhtran99/markdown-cv/index.md

 ## About me

 I am a student seeking a job opportunity as a software engineer.
 I am pretty confident with my skills, having programming for 3+ years, with a wide range of knowledge.
 I am always eager to learn new things and latest technologies.
 I care about clean code and good software development practices.
-I love to solving new problems CURIOSITY
+I love to solving new problems everyday.

-## Skills
+## Skills and knowlegde

 ### Proficient